Palu

 Palu is located in Palu Bay; it was initially a small agricultural town until it was selected to become the capital of the newly created province of Central Sulawesi in 1953.
-Palu is sited on the Palu-Koro Fault and is frequently struck by earthquakes, the most notable being a magnitude 7.5 event in 2018.
+Palu is sited on the Palu-Koro Fault and is frequently struck by earthquakes, such as the 2018 Sulawesi earthquake.
 According to Indonesia's National Disaster Management Agency, the 2018 earthquake caused "the largest natural soil liquefaction phenomenon in the world".
 Much of the city's infrastructure was destroyed and large swathes of land were rendered uninhabitable, prompting the local government to plan to relocate the city to a safer location instead of rebuilding in the same place.

 History

-Palu city is relatively new.
-It was founded as an agricultural town and had been less significant than the then-bigger town of Donggala around 35 km away.
+Palu was founded as an agricultural town and had been less significant than the then-bigger town of Donggala around 35 km away.
 The creation of Palu was initiated by people from several villages around Ulayo Mountain.
 There are different accounts of the origin of the city's name; according to one explanation, it came from the word topalu'e, which means "raised land"; another version states it was derived from the word volo, the name of local bamboo plants.

 Early history

 The early history of Palu and its surroundings can be divided into the Tomalanggai Era, the Tomanuru Era, and the Independent Era.

-During the Tomalanggai Era, the earliest period in region's traditional history, most of the inhabitants were hunter-gatherers and relatively violent.
+During the Tomalanggai Ere which lasted until the founding of Kaili Kingdom in the 15th century, most of the inhabitants were hunter-gatherers and relatively violent.
 Due to scarce resources, many tribal groups waged war against each other, and the losing group would need to settle with the winner and work for them.
 The leaders of these early settlers were called Tomalanggai.
 The power structure was not yet formalized; the Tomalanggai were essentially absolute rulers with no limits of power, which caused frequent wars and rebellions.
 The following Tomanuru Era, in which power was consolidated and village structures became formalized, several reforms were made and life was relatively peaceful.
 According to local legend, during this era, villages were ruled by descendants of gods from heaven.
 It was said a Tomalanggai one day wanted golden bamboos, which grew around the region, for his water container and commanded his troops to chop all of them.
 After the bamboo were chopped down, a storm suddenly came but soon stopped; after the storm, a beautiful women appeared where the bamboo was.
 The Tomalanggai took her to his village and married her, and their descendant was wiser and stronger than his father.
 The name of the period roughly means "the one that brings blessing".
 This period lasted until about the 16th century.
 During this era, an aristocratic class called the madika appeared within Kaili society.